-Would the proposed action No Yes Commit- ment Information Source for Insignificance Release or otherwise use substances on the Toxic Release Inventory list? х No Melton, Joseph E. 10/22/2019 2.involve a structure taller than 200 feet above ground level? х No Melton, Joseph E. 10/22/2019 3.
-Involve site-specific chemical traffic control? Х No Melton, Joseph E. 10/22/2019 4.Require a site-specific emergency notification process? Х No Melton, Joseph E. 10/22/2019 5.Cause a modification to an existing environmental permit or to existing equipment with an environmental permit or involve the installation of new equipment/systems that will require a permit? x No Melton, Joseph E. 10/22/2019 6.Potentially impact operation of the river system or require special water elevations or flow conditions?? x No Melton, Joseph E. 10/22/2019 7.
-Involve construction or lease of a new building or demolition or renovation of existing building (i.e. major changes to lighting, HVAC, and/or structural elements of building of 1000 sq. ft. or more)? x No Melton, Joseph E. 10/22/2019
+Would the proposed action No Yes Commit- ment Information Source for Insignificance 1.Release or otherwise use substances on the Toxic Release Inventory list? Х No Melton, Joseph E. 10/22/2019 2.Involve a structure taller than 200 feet above ground level?
+X No Melton, Joseph E. 10/22/2019 3.Involve site-specific chemical traffic control? Х No Melton, Joseph E. 10/22/2019 4.Require a site-specific emergency notification process?
+X No Melton, Joseph E. 10/22/2019 5.Cause a modification to an existing environmental permit or to existing equipment with an environmental permit or involve the installation of new equipment/systems that will require a permit? х No Melton, Joseph E. 10/22/2019 6.Potentially impact operation of the river system or require special water elevations or flow conditions?? Х No Melton, Joseph E. 10/22/2019 Involve construction or lease of a new building or demolition or renovation of existing building (i.e. major changes to lighting, HVAC, and/or structural elements of building of 1000 sq. ft. or more)? х No Melton, Joseph E. 10/22/2019

 Parts 1 through 4: If "yes" is checked, describe in the discussion section following this form why the effect is insignificant.
 Attach any conditions or commitments which will ensure insignificant impacts.
 Use of non-routine commitments to avoid significance is an indication that consultation with NEPA Administration is needed.

-An 🔯 EA or 📋 EIS Will be prepared.
+An  EA or 📋 EIS Will be prepared.
 Based upon my review of environmental impacts, the discussion attached, and/or consultations with NEPA Administration, I have determined that the above action does not have a significant impact on the quality of the human environment and that no extraordinary circumstances exist.

-and the above dependences into have a significant import on the quarky of the number environment and that no extraordinary inclantical

 Therefore, this proposal qualifies for a categorical exclusion under Section 5.2. of TVA NEPA Procedures.

-C Liskey Organization E-mail Telepho 02/18/2020 ne S tcliskey@tva.g ov Environmental Con currence Reviewer Preparer Closure Joseph E Melton 02/14/2020 Joseph E Melton 03/02/20 Si gnature Sig nature
+Project Initiator/Manager Date 02/18/2020 Todd C Liskey TVA Organization E-mail EE&SS tcliskey@tva.gov Environmental Concurrence Reviewer Preparer Closure 05/05/20 Joseph E Melton Joseph E Melton Signature Signature Other Environmental Concurrence Signatures (as required by your organization)

+Si gnature Signature

 Other Review Signatures (as required by your organization)

 B Keith Elder 02/21/2020

-Si gnature Signature S
+Sig gnature Signature

 Travis Adam Giles 02/24/2020

-Si gnature Signature No.
+Si gnature Signature

 Joseph E Melton 02/14/2020

-Si gnature Signature Č.
+Si gnature Signature